yuchengkuo/yckuo/content/about.md

 title: 嗨
 ---

 My name is YuCheng Kuo.
-I am a self-taught product designer/engineer from Taiwan.
+I am a self-taught design engineer from Taiwan.
 Currently working as a UI/UX designer at [Oen Tech](https://oen.tw), helping building the software that brings engagement, fundraising, and payment together for nonprofits, campaigns and all kinds of orgs.

 I am always fascinated by the connection between how technologies reshape our daily lives and how we then reshape new technologies in the future.